-- the situation is an emergency and the DSL, the deputy DSL, the headteacher and/or the chair of governors are all unavailable; - they are convinced that a direct report is the only way to ensure the pupil's safety; or - for any other reason they make a judgement that a direct referral is in the best interests of the child.
+- the situation is an emergency and the DSL, the deputy DSL, the headteacher and/or the chair of governors are all unavailable; - they are convinced that a direct report is the only way to ensure the child's safety; or - for any other reason they make a judgement that a direct referral is in the best interests of the child.

 In any of those circumstances, staff may make direct child protection referrals and share information without being subject of censure or disciplinary action.
-However, staff should inform the DSL and/or headteacher at the earliest opportunity that they have done so unless in their judgement doing so would increase the risk of harm to the child.
+However, staff should inform the DSL and/or headteacher at the earliest opportunity that they have made a direct referral unless in their judgement doing so would increase the risk of harm to the child.

-If in any doubt, members of staff may consult the MASH (details above) or seek support from the Education Safeguarding Manager via 01926 742525.
+If in any doubt, members of staff may consult the MASH (details above) or seek support from the MASH Education Lead via 01926 414144.

-29. What will Children's Social Care do?
+30. What will Children's Social Care do?